Community Health Intro Page

 Reason for Inclusion

-Domain 1: Knowledge for Nursing Practice.
+2.)
+Domain 1 (Knowledge for Nursing Practice).
 Demonstrate social responsibility as a global citizen who fosters the attainment of health equity for all.
+(Domain 1) (1.1, 1.3)

 • Through our work with PiN Ministry, we learned to appreciate persons experiencing homelessness and housing insecurity as individuals with unique, nuanced circumstances and not as a monolith, and in so doing, we were able to tailor our patient education and care to the needs of individual members of the aggregate.
 Specifically, we researched the sociodemographics of the City of Virginia Beach and learned that the statistics aligned with the demographics we encountered at PiN Ministries.
 Through our experiences, the foreign-born clients were Spanish-speaking or spoke languages not represented among the PiN Ministry staff, so we worked with a Spanish-language translator to produce our patient educational material for our hypertension hygiene project into Spanish, so that the language barrier did not contribute to adverse health outcomes related to our project or patient teaching.

-Domain 1: Knowledge for Nursing Practice.
-Maintains awareness of global environmental factors that may influence the delivery of health care services.
+5.)
+Domain 1 (Knowledge for Nursing Practice).
+Maintains an awareness of global environmental factors that may influence the delivery of health care services.
+(Domain 1) (1.1, 1.3)

 • Persons experiencing homelessness and housing insecurity frequently become direct victims of climate change.
 Inadequate housing forces clients to spend time in direct sunlight, often with inadequate protection, and with PiN Ministry being located in a coastal metropolitan area (Virginia Beach), aggregate members frequently spend a majority of their time on the beach with minimal shade coverage.
 At PiN Ministry, we prepared hot-weather kits for patients, including ice packets and coolers for them to keep their medications safe, gave out water bottles to offset dehydration, provided patient education regarding the dangers of sun overexposure, and helped clients identify unique ways to protect their skin from the sun.
 Additionally, we provided clients with sunscreen and wound care for sun burns and slowly-healing wounds.